PrincetonUniversity/gerryspam/NJ/README.md

+# New Jersey 2016 Election Shapefile

+This shapefile comes from the Census Partnership file program and was matched with 2016 general election results by the Princeton Gerrymandering Project.

+## Metadata

+* `county_nam`: County name
+* `STATEFP`: State FIPS code
+* `COUNTYFP`: County FIPS code
+* `countynam`: County name
+* `precinct`: Precinct name
+* `G16DPRS`: Democratic votes President
+* `G16RPRS`: Republican votes President
+* `G16DHOR`: Democratic votes US House
+* `G16RHOR`: Republican votes US House
+* `geometry`: Geometry

 ## Processing

+All processing scripts are available in [this](https://github.com/PrincetonUniversity/gerryspam/tree/master/NJ) public GitHub repository.
+To re-run the processing scripts, you will need to change the relative paths to all data files.

 The following processing scripts were used to match a precinct-level shapefile of New Jersey with precinct-level election results from the 2016 election:
 1. Transform raw election results: https://github.com/PrincetonUniversity/gerryspam/blob/master/NJ/Process_OpenElex.py